hzla/Pokeweb-Live/README.md

 ```ruby
 Action.rand_teams
 ```
 Randomize every team on the rom based on settings in the pokeweb/randomizer folder.
+WARNING: this irreversible and takes 4-5 minutes

 ### Encounter Randomization

 ```ruby
 Action.rand_teams
 ```
 Randomize every encounter on the rom based on settings in the pokeweb/randomizer folder.
+WARNING: this is irreversible

+After randomizing, the rom and showdown calculator can be exported as usual.

 It is required that randomizer/base_rom_level_caps.json be filled out.
 The randomizer will use these level caps to determine what levels trainers should be.